M4NU5/Personal_Website/content/blog/tech/devsecops-lessons-from-sans-540/index.md

 ![secrets](https://media2.giphy.com/media/v1.Y2lkPTc5MGI3NjExcTkxbWVvcXdxbjh4NjF3Nmt0NTlkNHNwMGQzbnZndmV3NjQzbDI4dyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/3oKIP7vCPcUz3RNMgU/giphy.webp#center)

-## 4: Scan at All Stages.
+## SANS 540.4 – Scan at All Stages.
 Redundancy is Good!

 I often hear companies say, "We have X capability, so we don't need Y." A common example is: if you're already scanning your built images in the pipeline, why bother scanning the image repository where you store those built images?